Telecominfraproject/wlan-cloud-ucentralgw-ui/helm/README.md

 $ helm install --name my-release git+https://github.com/Telecominfraproject/wlan-cloud-ucentralgw-ui@helm?ref=main
 ```

-The command deploys ucentralgwui on the Kubernetes cluster in the default configuration.
+The command deploys the Web UI on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`